turbot/pipes-docs/docs/tenants/connections.md

 A **[Connection](/pipes/docs/connections)** represents a set of tables for a **single data source**.
 To query data, you'll need at least one connection to provide credentials and other configuration information.

-Connections that are created at the organization level can be shared with any workspace in the organization.
-You must be assigned the organization **Owner** or **Operator???** role to create, modify and delete organization connections.
+Connections that are created at the tenant level can be shared with any organization or workspace in the tenant.
+You must be assigned the tenant **Owner** or **Operator???** role to create, modify and delete tenant connections.

 ## Managing Connections

-You can manage your organization's connections from the **Connections** tab.
-Navigate to your organization, then to the  **Connections** tab.
-The connections page will list all the connections and folders that the organization has permission to use, including tenant-level connections and folders as well as the one created for this organization.
+You can manage your tenant's connections from the **Connections** tab.
+Navigate to your tenant, then to the  **Connections** tab.
+The connections page will list all the connections for this tenant.

 ## Adding Connections

-Connections can be created or deleted from the **Connections** tab for your organization.
+Connections can be created or deleted from the **Connections** tab for your tenant.

 ???
 To add a connection, click **New Connection**, then choose one of the plugins from the list.
 Enter the required settings for the plugin.
 Use the **Test Connection** button to verify your credentials, then click **Create**.